CTSRD-CHERI/SIMTight/README.md

 Scalarisation is a technique that can spot uniform vectors and process them more efficiently as scalars, saving on-chip storage and energy.
-We do it dynamically (in hardware, at runtime) but it could also be done statically by modifying the compiler.
-Currently, we support scalarisation of the register file holding capability meta-data (the upper 33 bits of each capability register) which is stored separately from the standard integer register file (holding the bottom 32 bits of capabilities in a merged register file).
-Scalarisation reduces the register file overhead of capabilities significantly, typically saving hundreds of kilobytes of register memory per CHERI-enabled SIMT core.
-To enable this feature, edit [inc/Config.h](inc/Config.h) and apply the following setting:
+We do it dynamically (in hardware, at runtime) but it can also be done statically by the compiler.
+Scalarisation can be enabled independently for the standard integer register file and the register file holding capability meta-data.
+For example, to enable scalarisation of both register files, edit [inc/Config.h](inc/Config.h) and apply the following settings:

+  * `#define EnableRegFileScalarisation 1`
   * `#define EnableCapRegFileScalarisation 1`

-When enabled, running `test.sh --fpga` will give details on the number of vector registers used by each benchmark.

-We will soon add an option for scalarising the integer register file too.
-At the moment, we only do intra-warp scalarisation but there is clear potential for doing inter-warp scalarisation as well.
+Scalarisation is especially effective for capabilities, typically saving hundreds of kilobytes of register memory per CHERI-enabled SIMT core.
+Running `test.sh --fpga` will give details on the number of vector registers used by each benchmark.
+At the moment, we only do intra-warp scalarisation but there is potential to do inter-warp scalarisation as well.